 - Herald: Aidan is an Action Survivor; see below.

-- Hoist by His Own Petard: Unintended on Brendan's part, but after trapping Crom Cruach in a chalk prison, the monstrous abomination, unable to lash out at anything else proceeds to consume itself.
+- Hoist by His Own Petard: Unintended on Brendan's part, but after trapping Crom Cruach in a chalk prison and blinding it, the monstrous abomination, unable to lash out at anything else, proceeds to consume itself.

 - Horny Vikings: To the point where the Northmen seem more like monsters than people, moving slowly, growling in Black Speech, and looking like huge dark blocks with limbs.
 Of course, this is how the Medieval Irish would have viewed them.